 Stored Cross-site Scripting Vulnerability

-Stored Cross-site scripting vulnerabilities happens when the payload is saved, for example in a database and then is executed when a user opens the page.
+Stored Cross-site scripting vulnerabilities happens when the payload is saved, for example in a database and then is executed when a user opens the page on the web application.
 Stored cross-site scripting is very dangerous for a number of reasons:

 - The payload is not visible for the browser's XSS filter